Kamal-055/MERN_NEWS_APPP/README.md

 # MERN News App

-A full-stack web app built with the MERN stack to browse, search, and filter the latest news articles.
+The MERN News App is a full-stack web application that allows users to browse, search, and filter the latest news articles by category or keyword.
+It leverages the MERN stack (MongoDB, Express.js, React, and Node.js) to provide a seamless user experience for fetching and displaying news in real-time.

 ## Features
 - Browse and filter news by categories.
-- Search articles by keywords.
+- Explore diffrent categories
 - News updates from News API.

 ## Tech Stack